The following information contains everything you need to know about getting your labs drawn and how to prepare for your lab review appointment.

 STEP THREE: The day before your appointment, watch THIS VIDEO that explains how your thyroid works.
 It is EXTREMELY IMPORTANT!
-This will help you understand some of the things we will discuss.
+This will help you understand some of the information we will discuss.
 Even if this is your 2nd or 3rd lab appointment, it’s still a good idea to review it.

 STEP FOUR: If you are getting female hormones tested and still have a menstrual cycle, you’ll need to get your labs done on day 21 of your cycle.
 Day 1 is the first day of your period.
-If your day 21 falls on a Saturday or Sunday, please get your labs done on day 20 or day 22 but anything after that will need to wait until your next cycle and the next day 21.
-If you do not have a menstrual cycle then you don’t have to go on day 21, any day will be OK for you.
+If your day 21 falls on a Saturday or Sunday, please get your labs done on day 20 or day 22 but anything after that will need to wait until your next cycle and your next day 21.
+If you do not have a menstrual cycle, then you don’t have to go on day 21, any day will be OK for you.

 STEP FOUR: A copy of your lab results will be posted in your patient portal.
 Look over and compare your results to our preferred ranges below.
 Please bring a copy with you to your appointment or have one on hand if you are scheduled for a virtual or phone visit.

 TSH: always less than 2; ideally closer to 1 and sometimes even less than 1.